opendocsg/slw-judgments-backfill/2010_SGHC_134/report.md

 19     The section (and in fact the Act) is, however, silent on the meaning of “creditor”.
 Counsel for both parties have informed me that “creditor” in s 210 has yet to be interpreted by the local courts.

-20     It is beyond trite in Singapore that a purposive approach should be taken for statutory construction (see s 9A of the Interpretation Act (Cap 1, 2002 Rev Ed); see also, for instance, the Court of Appeal decision of _Chief Assessor and another v First DCS Pte Ltd_ [2008] 2 SLR(R) 724 at [10]) and, in the present case, due consideration should be given to the legislative history and purpose of s 210 in construing the meaning of “creditor” (see _Oriental_ at [30]).
+20     It is beyond trite in Singapore that a purposive approach should be taken for statutory construction (see s 9A of the Interpretation Act (Cap 1, 2002 Rev Ed); see also, for instance, the Court of Appeal decision of _Chief Assessor and another v First DCS Pte Ltd_ <span class="citation">[2008] 2 SLR(R) 724</span> at [10]) and, in the present case, due consideration should be given to the legislative history and purpose of s 210 in construing the meaning of “creditor” (see _Oriental_ at [30]).

 **_Legislative history and purpose of s 210_**